Girls Get Equal is about ensuring every girl and young woman has power over her own life and can shape the world around her.

 Young people have the freedom to move, to live and to speak up without threat of violence and harassment.
 Girls are free of gendered expectations that limit their freedom to succeed.

-Girls Get Equal Stories
+Girls Get Equal Representation

 The ways girls and young women are portrayed through the media, textbooks, in advertising, in films, music videos and even in the news affect how the world views and values girls - and how girls value themselves.